lamoureux-lab/ART_project/art_dft_v3.1-distr3/Examples/Using with Gaussian/README.md

 Change the following configuration values in accordance to the sample:
 1: execute_gaussian.sh => number of atoms natoms
-2: change gaustart.sh => NATOMS, TYPE OF ATOMS and other as require
+2: change gaussian_art.sh => NATOMS, TYPE OF ATOMS and other as require

 ## Troubleshooting